vanus-labs/docs/content/cloud-docs/source/aws-billing/setup.md

 1. Write a name for your connection in Vanus Cloud.
       ![img.png](images/16.png)
-2. Provide your Access Key ID and Secret Key, and set the desired hour according to the UTC you want your billing information fetched.
+2. Provide your Access Key ID and Secret access Key, and set the desired hour according to the UTC you want your billing information fetched.
 ![](images/17.png)
 3. Click **Next** and continue the configuration.